Dockbox-OSS/Hartshorn/README.md

 <p align="center"><img src="https://github.com/GuusLieben/Hartshorn/actions/workflows/hartshorn.yml/badge.svg"></p>
 <p align="center"><img src="https://img.shields.io/badge/JDK%20source-17-white"> <img src="https://img.shields.io/badge/JDK%20target-19-white"></p>

-[Hartshorn](https://hartshorn.dockbox.org/) is a modern JVM-based full stack Java framework.
-It is capable of aiding developers while building modular, testable, and scalable applications with support for Java and other JVM languages.
-Hartshorn aims to ease the creation and management of complex JVM applications, this is done by providing tools necessary to build these applications.
-You can read more about Hartshorn's core technologies and principles in the [core technologies](https://hartshorn.dockbox.org/core/cdi/) topic.
+[Hartshorn](https://hartshorn.dockbox.org/) is a cutting-edge Java framework built on the JVM platform that offers comprehensive support for modular, scalable, and testable application development using Java and other JVM-based languages.
+Its main objective is to simplify the creation and administration of intricate JVM applications by providing developers with the necessary tools.
+To learn more about Hartshorn's fundamental technologies and principles, you can refer to the dedicated topic on [core technologies](https://hartshorn.dockbox.org/core/cdi/).

 ## Getting started

-If you are just getting started with hartshorn, you'll want to view the [Getting Started](https://hartshorn.dockbox.org/getting-started/setup/) guides on the official documentation website.
-The provided guides use Hartshorn's application starter which enables you to get started quickly.
-If you are just looking for the Maven dependencies, these are listed below.
+If you are new to Hartshorn, the official documentation website has a [Getting Started](https://hartshorn.dockbox.org/getting-started/setup/) section that provides comprehensive guides to help you get started quickly.
+The guides use Hartshorn's application starter to facilitate your initial setup.
+Additionally, if you only need the Maven dependencies for your project, they are listed below for your convenience.

 ### Maven configuration

-Each module has its own dedicated dependency, so you have the freedom to use only the modules you actually need.
-You can find all modules and their respective releases on [Maven Central](https://central.sonatype.dev/namespace/org.dockbox.hartshorn).
+The framework provides the flexibility to selectively utilize the required modules by including their dedicated dependencies.
+You can access all the modules and their corresponding releases on [Maven Central](https://central.sonatype.dev/namespace/org.dockbox.hartshorn).

-To get started, add the Maven dependency:
+To begin, add the following Maven dependency:

 ```xml
 <dependency>